OpenText-org/combined_annotation_v0.11/README.md

 the original annotation XML (1. base, 2. word group and 3. clause) into a single XML file for each chapter of the New Testament.

+* The goal of this format is to make querying of the annotation more straight forward using XPath/XQuery while maininting the stand-off annotation and avoiding the difficulties of merging the three levels into a single hierarchy.

+### Details

 * The **clause** is the organizing unit and within each `<clause>` element the annotation from the three levels are included.
 	* The `<w>` (word) elements from the base annotation contained in the clause are included as children of the